On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

 In the supercase the situation becomes substantially more complicated.
-We explained in the Introduction why taking the naive wedge product of the basis vectors of the plane, even and odd indiscriminately, giving an element of $\L^{r+s}(V)$, cannot work.
+The naive wedge product of basis vectors of a subspace $L\subset V$, even and odd indiscriminately, giving an element of $\L^{r+s}(V)$, cannot work.
+(Since the result unlike the classical case will not be in the top exterior power of $L$, which simply does not exist.)
 Also, if one starts from matrices, a naive idea that ``one just needs to replace ordinary minors by Berezinians'' cannot work that simple already because Berezinian by definition returns an even value and odd variables are necessary for super Grassmannians, so a generalization of Berezinians will be needed.
-(It was briefly mentioned in Section~\ref{sec.extern}. ``Super'' minors and cofactors are non-obvious, see~\cite{tv:superdif}.)
-Another difficulty is that the space of multivectors $\L^{r|s}(V)$ for general $s$ does not have an explicit description.
+(That was briefly mentioned in Section~\ref{sec.extern}. ``Super'' minors and cofactors are non-obvious, see~\cite{tv:superdif}.)
+Another difficulty is that the ``correct'' space of multivectors $\L^{r|s}(V)$ for general $s$ does not have an explicit description.
 All these problems concern the general case of non-zero $r$ and $s$ where $r|s$ is the dimension of a subspace $L$ (an $r|s$-plane) in a superspace $V$.
 We shall turn to it in Section~\ref{sec.general}.

 If $s=0$, we have a ``purely even'' $r$-plane in an $n|m$-space such as in Example~\ref{ex.g20}.
 We will show that this case allows treating in a way essentially analogous to the ordinary case.
 We will refer to the case $s=0$ as ``algebraic''.
 (The case $r=0$ becomes the same after applying parity reversion.)
-We will study it in the next subsection.
+We will study it in the next section.